seborama/govcr/README.md

 }
 ```

-### Example 5 - Custom VCR with a ExcludeHeaderFunc and ResponseFilterFunc
+### Example 5 - Custom VCR with a ExcludeHeaderFunc and ResponseFilters

 This example shows how to handle situations where a transaction Id in the header needs to be present in the response.
 This could be as part of a contract validation between server and client.

-Note: `RequestFilterFunc` achieves a similar purpose with the **request** Header / Body.
+Note: `RequestFilters` achieves a similar purpose with the **request** Header / Body.
       This is useful when some of the data in the **request** Header / Body needs to be transformed
       before it can be evaluated for comparison for playback.